dbathgate/cloudfoundry-conjur-buildpack/README.md

 SSL_CERT: /tmp/ssl-cert.pem
 ```

+**Note:** Since the buildpack injects secrets into the application runtime environment using the [bash export method](https://www.gnu.org/savannah-checkouts/gnu/bash/manual/bash.html#index-export),
+environment variable names included in the secret.yml file **must** be valid shell variable names.
+In particular,
+they may contain upper or lowercase letters, numbers, and underscores **only**.

 #### Invoke the Installed Buildpack at Deploy Time

 When you deploy your application, ensure it is bound to a Conjur service instance and add the Conjur Buildpack to your `cf push` command: